Doug Ford

-Douglas Robert Ford Jr. (born November 20, 1964) is a Canadian politician and businessman who has served as the 26th and current premier of Ontario since June 2018 and leader of the Progressive Conservative (PC) Party since March 2018.
+Douglas Robert Ford Jr. (born November 20, 1964) is a Canadian politician and businessman who has served as the 26th premier of Ontario and leader of the Progressive Conservative Party since 2018.
 He represents the Toronto riding of Etobicoke North in the Legislative Assembly of Ontario.

-With his brother Randy, Ford co-owns Deco Labels and Tags, a printing business operating in Canada and the United States that was founded by their father, Doug Ford Sr., who served as a Member of Provincial Parliament (MPP) from 1995 to 1999.
+With his brother Randy, Ford co-owns Deco Labels and Tags, a printing business operating in Canada and the United States founded by their father, Doug Ford Sr., who served as a Member of Provincial Parliament (MPP) from 1995 to 1999.
 Ford was a Toronto city councillor for Ward 2 Etobicoke North from 2010 to 2014 at the same time that his brother, Rob Ford, was mayor of Toronto.
-Ford ran for the 2014 Toronto mayoral election, where he placed second behind John Tory.
-In 2018, Ford won the party leadership election of the PC Party and led the PCs to majority victories in the 2018 and 2022 general elections.
+Ford ran for the 2014 Toronto mayoral election, placing second to John Tory.

+In 2018, Ford entered provincial politics and won the Progressive Conservative Party leadership election.
+He led the party to three consecutive majority governments in the 2018, 2022, and 2025 general elections.
+During his tenure as premier, Ford decreased the size of the Toronto City Council, responded to the COVID-19 pandemic, granted extra powers to designated Ontario mayors through the Strong Mayors, Building Homes Act, enacted the Your Health Act (Bill 60) to expand the use of private healthcare services, responded to tariffs on Canadian goods to the United States, and became embroiled in controversy over the Greenbelt scandal.
+Ford's rhetoric and policies were characterised as conservative and right-wing populist in his years in Toronto municipal politics and his early years as premier, but since 2020 and with the need to work with the federal liberal government during the pandemic, lockdowns, the Freedom Convoy in Ottawa, and Trump's tariffs against Canada, political commentators have noted his gradual shift to the political centre with a more co-operative and less confrontational attitude towards the federal government, and seemingly less public support for the federal Conservatives.

 Early life, family, and education

 Born in Etobicoke, Ontario, Ford was the second of four children of Doug Bruce Ford Sr. and Ruth Diane Ford (née Campbell).
 His paternal grandparents were English immigrants.
 He graduated grade twelve from Scarlett Heights Collegiate Institute.
-He then attended Humber College for two months before dropping out with no degree.
+He then attended Humber College for two months before dropping out with no diploma.